KornbergFresnel/MAgentRender/README.md

 # MAgentRender
-a interactive pygame client for MAgent
+an interactive pygame client for MAgent

 **features (will have)**